Azjargal13/nuxt-ts-blog/content/blog/bests-of-2022-to-remember.md

 ---

 Hi there 👋🏻
-2022 is about the end and another adventurous new year going to start!
+2022 is about to end and another adventurous new year is about to start!
 I was thinking about collecting things I’ve enjoyed in this year and combining them into single post so I can read it in the future to remember.
 Basically a journal🦥

 Wish the sections include more interesting topics like best online/offline games, movies, parties, spontaneous activities etc., who knows maybe in 2023 all of them are challenged?